 -Get people signed up for your newsletter, that’s THE best way to stay in touch with shoppers who don’t buy.
 Getting them to follow you on social media is not nearly as effective and 80% of business cards will just end up in the trash (here’s how to make yours avoid the trash can)

--Build your brand awareness so shoppers remember your business’ name after the event and will recognize you right away at future events or online.
-The more they hear about your business, the more comfortable they come with the idea of buying.
+-Build your brand awareness so shoppers remember your business’s name after the event and will recognize you right away at future events or online.
+The more they hear about your business, the more comfortable they become buying.
 Your booth should be so branded, shoppers could see it from across the room and recognize whose it is.
 “I saw that soap vendor at the last event I went to, I want to buy some this time.”
 Not “I wonder if that soap vendor is here….I don’t even remember their name or what their soap/booth/logo looked like.”

 Although businesses will sometimes sell directly to consumers at a trade show, the direct one-time sale is sort of small potatoes to the trade show vendor.
 They’re after big orders from other businesses, which bring in revenue for months to come.

-Trade show vendors aren’t creating and housing a bunch of stock to sell at the event, but rather bringing items more as samples.
+Trade show vendors aren’t creating and housing a bunch of stock to sell at the event, but rather, bring samples.

 Stacks of product sitting on a table without props, display fixtures, signage, color themes, etc. doesn’t say much aside from: I have some product to sell.